 The Board of Directors determines the independence of each of our directors and director nominees by applying the independence standards established by the NYSE.
-These standards provide that a director is independent only if the board affirmatively determines that the director has no direct or indirect material relationship with the company.
+These standards provide that a director is independent only if the board affirmatively determines that the director has no direct or indirect material relationships with the company.
 Material relationships may include, depending on the circumstances, commercial, industrial, banking, consulting, legal, accounting, charitable, family and other business, professional and personal relationships.
 These standards also identify various relationships that preclude a determination of director independence.

 Applying these standards, the board annually reviews and determines the independence of each of the company's directors and director nominees.
-In its most recent review, the board considered, among other things: each non-employee director's directorships, employment or other service relationships, significant ownership, other affiliations and any of the foregoing relationships of a director's immediate family members, in each case with or of organizations with which Sempra or any of its subsidiaries or other entities as to which it has majority ownership does business; the absence of any employment relationship between Sempra or any of its subsidiaries or other entities as to which it has majority ownership and each director and his or her immediate family members; the absence of any of the other specific relationships that would preclude a determination of independence under NYSE independence standards; the absence of any affiliation of each director or his or her immediate family members with the company's independent registered public accounting firm, compensation consultants, legal counsel or investment banks; the absence of any transactions in which a director or his or her immediate family members has a direct or indirect material interest that would require disclosure in this proxy statement under SEC rules regarding related person transactions; and any discretionary contributions we may make to non-profit organizations with which a director or his or her immediate family members are associated.
-In assessing the materiality of director relationships, the board broadly considers all relevant facts and circumstances both from the standpoint of the director and also from that of persons or organizations with which the director has an affiliation.
+In its most recent review, the board considered, among other things: each non-employee director's directorships, employment or other service relationships, significant ownership, other affiliations and any of the foregoing relationships of a director's immediate family members, in each case with or of organizations with which Sempra or any of its subsidiaries or other entities as to which it has majority ownership does business; the absence of any employment relationship between Sempra or any of its subsidiaries or other entities as to which it has majority ownership and each director and his or her immediate family members; the absence of any of the other specific relationships that would preclude a determination of independence under NYSE independence standards; the absence of ony affiliation of each director or his or her immediate family members with the company's independent registered public accounting firm, compensation consultants, legal counsel or investment banks; the absence of any discretionary contributions we may make to non-profit organizations with which a director or his or her immediate family members are associated.
+In assessing the materiality of director relationships, the board broadly considers all relevant facts and circurstances both from the standpoint of the director and also from that of persons or organizations with which the director has an affiliation.